swoodipto/antonio/README.md

 > This mod breaks in Vivaldi 3.3.
 I will try my best to update it ASAP.
+Meanwhile, find the buffer version of the mod which "sorta" works in [sandbox/vivaldi-3.3](https://github.com/otpidusprime/antonio/tree/sandbox/vivaldi-3.3) branch.

 # 🎻 Antonio
 _A Vivaldi mod, almost Safari, but its not._